Home > News and Events > News Highlights > 2019

 April: SJI Uniformed Groups march on at 167th Anniversary Parade

-Our Uniformed Groups (UGs) celebrated their 167th anniversary parade on the school field on 5 April.
+Our Uniformed Groups (UGs) celebrated their 167th anniversary parade on 5 April.
 All the five UGs - NCC Air, NCC Land, NPCC, St John Brigade and St Joseph's Pelandok Scouts - attained Gold Awards for their units.
 The ceremony also celebrated the graduation and stepping down of the Year 4 seniors as their Year 3 juniors stepped up to their new leadership roles.

 April: SJI celebrates Founder’s Day and Tercentenary of St John Baptist de La Salle